 When I’m in this state, the thought of even beginning my next project feels overwhelming, even though it is at the very core of what fuels my ability to be successful in my work.

 It’s as though the oxygen is taken away from my creative flow….

 And I sigh.

-In an article in Psychology Today, it cites that “sighs are associated with a negative mood — a sign of disappointment, defeat, frustration, boredom, and longing.”
+An article in Psychology Today cites that “sighs are associated with a negative mood — a sign of disappointment, defeat, frustration, boredom, and longing.”